NaeemAbu-Eideh/hotel-booking/README.md

 ## Hotel Booking
-Hotel Booking is a mobile application designed to make it easier for users to book hotels worldwide and for hotel managers to manage booking requests efficiently.
-This application supports both iOS and Android platforms, providing a seamless experience for all users.
+This mobile application is called Hotel Booking.
+It is possible to reserve hotels all over the world using this app easily, and likewise it streamlines how hotel managers handle booking requests.

 ## Features:
-- Cross-Platform Application: Developed using Flutter to ensure high performance on both iOS and Android devices.
+- Flutter Cross-platform Application: The main purpose of Flutter in this case is to ensure optimum performance on iOS and Android devices.
-- Dynamic Pages and Dialogs: Created with Flutter's responsive design to provide an intuitive and engaging user interface.
+- Responsive Pages and Dialogs: A proactive user experience has been achieved by adopting Flutter’s responsive design techniques.
-- Booking Management: Allows hotel managers to accept or reject booking requests with ease.
+- Booking Management: With Hotel Booking, hotel managers are able to accept or decline reservation requests effortlessly.
-- Database Integration: Utilized MySQL for the relational database design and implementation, integrated with Java Spring Boot for backend operations.
+- Database Integration: We used MySQL for database implementation based on relational model, combined with Java Spring Boot for backend operations

 ## Technologies Used: